jeremytammik/tbc/a/1916_vs_extension.md

 Thank you for your attention, and I’m sure we’ll cross paths again in the forums.

+ Many thanks to Leandro for this tool, and good luck with your new enterprise.

 ####<a name="4"></a> The Economist on Climate Change

 I read a scary article in The Economist about how the temperature on Earth keeps rising: